Here’s a quick question for you…

 All of the devices you have (mobile, tablet, laptop etc…) give out some form of glare.
 This is because it’s artificial light.
 We spend the majority of our time looking at these devices which is tricking our mind into thinking it’s sunlight.

 This is why when you go on your phone before bed, your brain still thinks it’s daytime because of the light it’s just been looking at.
 This then makes it harder to get to sleep.
-Have you ever went to go to sleep and then felt so much more awake, with thoughts racing through your mind?
+Have you ever gone to go to sleep and then felt so much more awake, with thoughts racing through your mind?
 This is because your mind still thinks it’s daytime.

 To avoid this try not to look at any artificial light an hour before you go to sleep.
 This gives your brain enough time to understand that it’s time for sleep.